r4bbit-r4/directus-preso/prezi.md

 ##### Conclusion

-- Auth is heavily tied to services
+- Auth is heavily tied to the DB
     - Code outside of one is unauthenticated!

 - File metadata is managed through the DB
     - But its merged into a mutable local var!

-- Errors can prevent important code from running, such as cleanup
+- Some service methods used the DB for auth checks
-    - This happens because authenticated and unauthenticated channels are mixed
+	- But only if the handled resource is DB-resident

 ---